MicrosoftDocs/cpp-docs/docs/sanitizers/asan-debugger-integration.md

 * If a `.dmp` file already exists with the same name specified from the environment variable, VCAsan modifies the file name as follows:
   * Appends a number to the filename in parentheses.
 For example, `Myfile (1).dmp`.
-  * If after several attempts appending a number in parentheses fails to generate a unique name, the file is saved to an `%APPLOCAL%` temporary path.
+  * If after several attempts appending a number in parentheses fails to generate a unique name, the file is saved to an `%APPLOCAL%` temporary path that VCAsan will print.
+For example, `C:\Users\~\AppData\Local\Temp\Dump.dmp`.
   * If saving to a temporary path fails, a diagnostic error is displayed.

 ## See also